apreshill/labhub/README.md

 **Onboarding**

-This folder includes an example respository of resources for new new graduate research assistants, research staff, and volunteers.
+This folder includes an example respository of resources for new new students, graduate research assistants, research staff, and volunteers.
 We've also created a onboarding template to help you think through the goals and issues important to your enviornment, which points to resources, like example codes of conduct and authorship guidelines.

 **Protocols**

 Document, document, document!
 Every lab has a story about an essential process that was lost when a postdoc, student, or research staff member moved on.
 Having a shared system for documenting and versioning your protocols can help with the transition between lab members, manuscript writing, and reproducibility.

-This folder includes an example protocol from the Hill lab, and a template to adapt for your own documentation.
+This folder includes an example protocol from the [Hill lab]((https://alison.rbind.io/), and a template to adapt for your own documentation.

 **Housekeeping**

 Need to find a team member's Skype ID, add someone to your Slack Team, or confirm when your next NIH progress report is due?
-Check out our Housekeeping template to record everyday organization data for easy sharing and retreival.
+Check out our Housekeeping template to record everyday organizational data for easy sharing and retreival.

 ## You don't have to use Github for your Labhub!
 The tools and strategies included in this repository can be tanslated to different environments.
-There a lots of reasons why Github may not be the best solution for your team - maybe you're dealing with PHI data or most of your labmates aren't comfortable using Github.
-In these cases, tools like [Gitlab]((https://about.gitlab.com/), an electronic lab notebook, or even a simple folder structure might be the better starting place.
+There are many reasons why Github may not be the best solution for your team - maybe you're dealing with PHI data or most of your labmates aren't comfortable using Github.
+In these cases, tools like [Gitlab](https://about.gitlab.com/), an electronic lab notebook, or even a simple folder structure might be the better starting place.

 ## Contributions